 So far the lock-acquisition of Advanced Virgo in the dual recycled configuration has not been studied yet.
-One possible solution would be to follow the strategy employed by LIGO.
-The idea is to first lock the arm-cavities using an auxiliary laser, with a technique similar to the one described in section 1.5.
+One possible solution would be to follow the strategy employed by LIGO, which is briefly explained here.
+The idea is to first lock the arm-cavities using an auxiliary laser, with a technique similar to the one described in the next section 1.5.
 After this, the lock is transferred to the main laser, using an error signal calculated from the DC signals in transmission of the cavities.
 A very large offset is applied to the CARM degree of freedom, so that the cavities are almost out of fringe.
 In this condition, the PRCL and SRCL degrees of freedom are locked.
 Finally, the offset is adiabatically removed.
 During this transition, the opto-mechanical resonance of the interferometer shifts in frequency, causing large changes in the optical transfer-functions.
 It appeared that the signals of the central interferometer demodulated at 3 times the modulation frequencies are more robust during this transition, since they depend more on the resonance condition of the sidebands, than on the carrier that resonates in the arm-cavities [7].

 An alternative method might be to extend the current variable finesse technique to the lock of the SRCL degree of freedom.
-The idea would be to first lock the two arm-cavities with both the PRM and SRM misaligned, lock MICH at half-fringe and then align both mirrors one at a time.
+The idea would be to first lock the two arm-cavities with both the PR and SR misaligned, lock MICH at half-fringe and then align both mirrors one at a time.
 Finally, the offset of MICH would be adiabatically moved towards the dark-fringe.

 The lock acquisition strategy for the dual recycled interferometer is at this stage not a high priority task, since it is expected that during the first commissioning phases the Advanced Virgo detector will run in power recycled configuration.
-Nevertheless the study of the lock acquisition in dual recycled configuration will start in the next months.
+Nevertheless the study of the lock acquisition in dual recycled configuration will start in the next months and first results are expected at the beginning of the next year.